We are looking forward to welcoming you back to visit our building.

-Do I need to maintain social distancing while I’m in the Cathedral?
+Do I need to keep my distance while I’m in the Cathedral?

 How can I keep my hands clean?

 We’ll provide a hand sanitiser and you’ll be able to sanitise your hands on your way into and at various points around the Cathedral.
 There’s also handwashing facilities in the Cathedral toilets.